 A prospective investor should be aware that the value of an investment in the Company is subject to normal market fluctuations and other risks inherent in investing in securities.
-There is no assurance that the investment objective of the Company will be achieved.
-The value of investments and the income derived therefrom may fall as well as rise.
+There is no assurance that any appreciation in the value of the Ordinary Shares will occur or that the investment objective of the Company will be achieved.
+The value of investments and the income derived therefrom may fall as well as rise and investors may not recoup the original amount invested in the Company.

-The value of the New Shares and income derived from them (if any) can go down as well as up.
-There is no guarantee that the market price of the New Shares will fully reflect their underlying net asset value.
+The value of the Ordinary Shares and income derived from them (if any) can go down as well as up.
+There is no guarantee that the market price of the Ordinary Shares will fully reflect their underlying net asset value.
 In the event of a winding-up of the Company, Shareholders will rank behind any creditors of the Company and, therefore, any positive return for Shareholders will depend on the Company's assets being sufficient to meet the prior entitlements of any creditors.